aws/aws-fpga/hdk/docs/IPI_GUI_AWS_IP.md

-# AWS IP for IP Integrator Overview
+# AWS FPGA IP for IP Integrator Overview

 ## Table of Content